-ACS: Data Volume Constraints
+ACS and WFC3: Data Volume Constraints

-If ACS data are taken at the highest possible rate (~ 5 WFC images per orbit) for several consecutive orbits, it is possible to accumulate data faster than it can be transmitted to the ground, even when using both HST data transmitters.
+If ACS or WFC3 data are taken at the highest possible rate (~6 ACS/WFC or WFC3 images per nominal orbit, or ~12 images per CVZ orbit) for several consecutive orbits, it is possible to accumulate data faster than it can be transmitted to the ground.
 High data volume proposals will be reviewed and on some occasions, users may be requested to divide the proposal into different visits or consider using subarrays.
-Users can achieve higher frame rates by using subarrays, at the expense of having a smaller field-of-view; see the ACS Instrument Handbook for details.
+Users can achieve higher frame rates by using subarrays, at the expense of having a smaller field-of-view; see the ACS Instrument Handbook or WFC3 Instrument Handbook for details.